JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 and the recent price collapse of many cryptocurrencies [@ismail_detecting_2020].
 The systems displaying such transitions are therefore usually monitored by measuring state variables that are believed to be representative of the underlying process.
-Researchers analyze the resulting time series with various methods to detect past transitions and predict future ones.
+Researchers analyze the resulting timeseries with various methods to detect past transitions and predict future ones.

 # Statement of need

-Over the last decades, methods to detect and predict transitions from time series have gained a lot of attention, both inside and outside of the scientific community.
+Over the last decades, methods to detect and predict transitions from timeseries have gained a lot of attention, both inside and outside of the scientific community.
 For instance, recent work predicting a collapse of the Atlantic Meridional Overturning Circulation between 2025 and 2095 has led to no less than 870 news outlets and 4100 tweets [@ditlevsen_warning_2023],